offensive-packaging/documentation/llvm-defaults/index.md

    -msve-vector-bits=<value>
                            Specify the size in bits of an SVE vector register.
 Defaults to the vector length agnostic value of "scalable".
 (AArch64 only)
-   -msvr4-struct-return    Return small structs in registers (PPC32 only) -mtgsplit               Enable threadgroup split execution mode (AMDGPU only) -mthread-model <value>  The thread model to use, e.g. posix, single (posix by default) -mtls-direct-seg-refs   Enable direct TLS access through segment registers (default)
+   -msvr4-struct-return    Return small structs in registers (PPC32 only) -mtargetos=<value>      Set the deployment target to be the specified OS and OS version -mtgsplit               Enable threadgroup split execution mode (AMDGPU only) -mthread-model <value>  The thread model to use, e.g. posix, single (posix by default) -mtls-direct-seg-refs   Enable direct TLS access through segment registers (default)